The Core Team

 dr. Mykolas Simas Poškus

 Mykolas has worked as a freelance business consultant and copywriter from 2012 to 2017 and since 2015 is teaching Master-level courses at MRU on Advanced Data Analysis in Psychology, Organizational Theory and Psychology, Innovation Management Psychology, and Organizational Development and Innovation.
-He also holds a chief researcher position as an environmental psychologist at MRU.
+He also holds a chief researcher position as an environmental psychologist at MRU and VDU.

-Mykolas has co-authored several research projects that currently receive funding from the Research Council of Lithuania, most of which deal with sustainability or pro-environmental behaviour.
+Mykolas is leading several research projects that currently receive funding from the Research Council of Lithuania, and has co-authored several more, most of which deal with sustainability or pro-environmental behaviour.

 Mykolas is a co-founder of SICE.